CrystalSixone/DatasetProcess/README.md

 #### (1)  /61 is mainly used to convert the VOC dataset downloaded from the Internet into COCO dataset.

-- At present, it is only for single class.

 - VOC dataset should be like this:

   **--VOC dataset**